 Capital outlay for projects is capitalized as projects are constructed.
-Interest incurred during the construction phase, if applicable, is capitalized as part of the value of the assets.
+Interest incurred during the construction phase is expensed as incurred.

 Buildings and improvements, furniture, fixtures and equipment are depreciated using the straight-line method over the following estimated useful lives: